First off. Andy Woodhull Tuesday July 26 at 8PM

 Because he is.
 Andy Woodhull is one of the best comedians out of Raleigh ever.
-He’s been on Conan, The Tonight Show with Jimmy Fallon, Live at Gotham, and endless clubs.
+He’s been on Conan, The Tonight Show with Jimmy Fallon, and Live at Gotham.
 As a nationally touring comedian he’s performed everywhere, but he always comes home to the Triangle.
 It’s hard to say who loves him more, audiences or local comics.

-I know it sounds like a lot of ass-kissing at this point because I want everyone to come to the show.
-But seriously, ask a Triangle comic how they feel about Andy Woodhull and they’ll get misty eyed because he’s so damn lovable.
-Check him out here: About two years ago, Ryan Singer was hanging out at Motorco getting ready for his first show in Durham.
+Seriously, ask a Triangle comic how they feel about Andy Woodhull and you’ll see what I mean.
+Of course I can’t convince like he can himself.
+Check out his bio, order his album and watch his videos here: About two years ago, Ryan Singer was hanging out at Motorco getting ready for his first show in Durham.
 Andy was there with him and from that evening we’ve been trying to organize a show at Motorco together.
 At last our schedules match and the show is on.
 Tuesday night at 8PM Tickets here: Tickets

 The feature act of the evening is Adam Cohen.
-Adam is in the upper echelon of Triangle comedy as a co-founder of the successful Dangling Loafer comedy series in Raleigh.
-Not only is he a great comedian, he’s a talented artist.
-Check his paintings out on Facebook.
+Adam is a co-founder of the successful Dangling Loafer comedy series in Raleigh.
+Not only is he a great comedian, he’s a fantastic artist and animator.
 Take a look at Band Candy on youtube!

 Tuesday, July 26 at 8PM see ticket link above.
 Be sure to buy your tickets in advance and save a couple dollars!